cajonKA/go-wms-staticmap/README.md

 # go-wms-staticmap
-Create Staticmaps from WMS Server with Golang
+Create Staticmaps from WMS Server with Go